blessedlex/Skynet-Zuckerberg-Edition/README.md

 The main objectives that we've outlined include:
 - Analyzing Facebook's open source facial recognition and AI libraries
 - Documenting what information or data is extracted from user videos and images
-- Determining if the collection of this data is improper
+- From our findings in research articles, privacy experts have noted that "Facebook had neither obtained users’ opt-in consent for the technology nor explicitly informed them that the company could benefit from scanning their photos."
+So, from Facebook's collection of user data, facial or otherwise, is the use of facial recognition a violation of people's privacy by not obtaining appropriate user consent?

-The merit of accomplishing our project goal and objectives is to go beyond spreading awareness about Facebook's AI research and user policy agreements.
-We expect to further expose and advance the conversation about what exactly Facebook may be designing in their AI research labs.
-The end goal may be beneficial to soceity but as we've seen from Facebook's previous history with Cambridge Analytica, is our data truly in the best hands?
-Furthermore, how is their facial recognition systems utilizing user data behind the scenes?
+The merit of accomplishing our project’s goals and objectives is to provide clear implications for social media use.
+Specifically, Facebook’s AI research into facial recognition and how its user policy agreements are not being concise about consent to this.

 ## Proposed Project Timeline
 Below is our proposed project timeline.
 Our Kanban board can be found here: [Project Sprint Plan](https://github.com/blessedlex/Skynet-Zuckerberg-Edition/projects/1)